 In a nutshell, it’s a corporate culture that celebrates differences, allows for information to flow freely, provides meaningful work and values employees.
 Despite this, we still often hear just one word to describe organisational cultures, and that word is: toxic.

 “People don’t leave jobs.
-They leave toxic work cultures.” – Dr Amina Aitsi-Selmi
+They leave toxic work cultures.”

 What is ‘workplace culture’?

 Corporate culture can form around shared values, goals and expectations.
-On a physical level, it’s everything from the working environment, the dress code and even the type of technology you choose to use.
+On a physical level, it’s everything from the work environment, the dress code and even the type of technology you choose to use.